 It acts at medium level and is ideal for dark skin with phototypes 4, 5 and 6 because it avoids any hyperpigmentation.
 This active is usually used for oily and spotty skin.

 There are other acids, such as phenol indicated for prominent wrinkles, as well as sometimes choose the combination of several.
-In any case, Vega suggests being very careful and assessing the effect of each of them.
+In any case, Cosmetic surgeon in Pitampura suggests being very careful and assessing the effect of each of them.

 How to take care of the skin after a chemical peel?

-Normally this aesthetic treatment is carried out in several sessions and, between one and the other, it is fundamental to follow the recommendations of the medical professional.
+Normally chemical peeling in Delhi is carried out in several sessions and, between one and the other, it is fundamental to follow the recommendations of the medical professional.
 “We must support therapy with a cosmetic aimed at the problem we want to solve: if we talk about acne, the patient will have to apply certain anti-acne products while if we talk about a case of stains will use a depigmenting cream,” he says.

 Second, protecting the skin from the sun and keeping it hydrated is very important.
 “We usually recommend cosmetics with hyaluronic acid, omega 3 essential acids or vitamin compounds, especially the first days after peeling,” he says.

-Finally, Vega values as positive that, after these treatments, people acquire a routine of daily care that contributes to improving the health of the skin.
+Finally, Dr. Tandon values as positive that, after these treatments, people acquire a routine of daily care that contributes to improving the health of the skin.